nhsconnect/Events-Management/pages/publication/publication_publish.md

 ## Onward Delivery of the event message to subscribers ##

-After successful validation of the event message and the Event Management Service (EMS) returning the accepted response back to the publisher, the EMS will continue to process the event message, looking for subscribers who are interested in the event and forwarding it onto them.
+After successful validation of the event message and the National Events Management Service returning the accepted response back to the publisher, the NEMS will continue to process the event message, looking for subscribers who are interested in the event and forwarding it onto them.

 ## Publish Event Example ##